 >such delight.

-We were scolded for jumping and sliding on the feed bags because that
+We were scolded for jumping and sliding on the feed bags because that>We have movies of us on the farm, having similar fun to George's family

 made the feed all dusty and crumbling.
 We went out into the pheasant